-MDxHealth is a leading multinational healthcare company that provides actionable molecular diagnostic information to personalize the diagnosis and treatment of urologic cancers.
+MDxHealth is a leading multinational urologic healthcare company delivering innovative and disruptive molecular technologies to personalize the diagnosis and treatment of cancer.

-The Company's tests are based on proprietary genetic, epigenetic (methylation) and other molecular technologies and assist physicians with the diagnosis of urologic cancers, prognosis of recurrence risk, and prediction of response to a specific therapy.
+Our tests assist healthcare professionals with the diagnosis, prognosis of recurrence risk, and prediction of therapeutic response to cancer .